marijnh/Eloquent-JavaScript/07_robot.md

 understand.
 Anything that makes your code easier to understand makes it possible to build a more ambitious system.

-Unfortunately, while understanding a system built on persistent data structures is easier, _designing_ one, especially when your programming language isn't helping, can be a little harder.
-Though we'll look for opportunities to use persistent data structures in this book, we will also be using changeable ones.
+Unfortunately, although understanding a system built on persistent data structures is easier, _designing_ one, especially when your programming language isn't helping, can be a little harder.
+We'll look for opportunities to use persistent data structures in this book, but we'll also be using changeable ones.

 ## Simulation

 {{index simulation, "virtual world"}}

-A delivery ((robot)) looks at the world, and decides in which direction it wants to move.
+A delivery ((robot)) looks at the world and decides in which direction it wants to move.
 As such, we could say that a robot is a function that takes a `VillageState` object and returns the name of a nearby place.